 A year after Buena Vista, fortified by more deserters, the San Patricios helped defend the Churubusco convent against Gen. Winifred Scott’s advance into Mexico City.
 The Mexican soldiers, unable to withstand the gringos’ withering artillery fire, attempted to surrender.
 But each time they raised a white flag, Riley and his men pulled it down.

 CAPTURE AND PUNISHMENT

 Later Gen. Antonio Lopez de Santa Anna insisted that if he’d had a few hundred more men like those of the Foreign Legion of San Patricio, he might have won the war.
-When the convent / fortress fell, scores of San Patricios lay dead.
-Eighty-five were captured and 72 underwent trial at two separate court martials.
-Gen. Scott authorized capital punishment for 50 prisoners, pardoned five men, and reduced 15 sentences, including John Riley’s, from hanging to branding and whiplashing, since they had deserted before war was declared.
+When the convent/fortress fell, scores of San Patricios lay dead.
+Eighty-five were captured and 72 underwent a trial at two separate court-martials.
+Gen. Scott authorized capital punishment for 50 prisoners, pardoned five men, and reduced 15 sentences, including John Riley’s, from hanging to branding and whiplashing, since they had deserted before the war was declared.